trading glossary

 The Harmonic Rotation is sometimes utilized by traders in ways such as assisting with entries, setting target and stop losses and assessing the general state of the market.

 This describes a range of prices where there is a particularly high amount of volume or bulge in the profile.
 Why is it significant?
-Think of why it would have so many contracts…why did so many trades execute at these prices?
-When trading through HVN’s or VPOC’s, the market tends to be “stuck in the mud” or my favorite example: Prices trade much like a golf ball bouncing in the rough. (see above) are high volume nodes.
+Think of why it would have so many contracts… why did so many trades execute at these prices?
+When trading through HVNs or VPOCs, the market tends to be “stuck in the mud,” or my favorite example: prices trade much like a golf ball bouncing in the rough.
+(See above.)
+These are high volume nodes.
 But there are times when you have a bulging portion of the profile that does not have enough contracts traded there to make it a VPOC.
 This is described as an HVN.

 See also LVN – Low Volume Node